beautiful-code/kubernetes-ci-cd/README.md

 Change the **SCM** to **Git**.
 Change the **Repository URL** to be the URL of your forked Git repository, such as `https://github.com/[GIT USERNAME]/kubernetes-ci-cd`.
 Click **Save**.
 On the left, click **Build Now** to run the new pipeline.

+Learnings
+1) I switched from the Hyperkit hypervisor to Virtual box.
+The Hyperkit set up VM was having DNS issues, and this manifested while Jenkins was trying to download the repo.

+2) kubernetesDeploy directive in Jenkinsfile was failing.
+The fix that worked was upgrading the pipeline and kubernetes related plugin in Jenkins.

 #### Step16

 After all pipeline stages are colored green as complete, view the Hello-Kenzan application.